PETROENG 3020 - Production Engineering

 Submission of Work for Assessment

-Practical and field class exercises should be submitted in hardcopy with a completed copy of the assessment coversheet that is available from the school office.
+Practical and field class exercises should be submitted ONLINE with a completed copy of the assessment coversheet that is available from the school office.
 This should be signed to indicate you have read the above university policy statement on plagiarism, collusion and related forms of cheating.

 Extensions for Assessment Tasks